 The impact of labour on women – Healthy labour recovery

 - Stomach cramps.
 This means your uterus/womb still contracting to its pre-pregnancy size.
 Women uterus was about enlarged by 25 times after the baby is born.
 Therefore, it will need sometimes for the body to recover.
 The pains may be like period pains but sometimes it can be severe.
-This can last weeks for the uterus to return to normal size.
+This may last weeks for the uterus to return to normal size.

 - Poor sleep.
-A mother who just had baby usually will have very little amount of sleep due to the baby who keeps waking up every 2-3 hours.
+A mother who just had a baby usually will have a very little amount of sleep due to the baby who keeps waking up every 2-3 hours.
 It is necessary for a husband to share her duty so that she will have enough energy.

 - Stretch marks.
 This is variable with all women, but it will definitely appear on your stomach.
-However, you can try to eliminate it by coconut oil or olive oil or other products such “Palmer’s Cocoa butter massage cream”.
+However, you can try to eliminate it by coconut oil or olive oil or other products such as “Palmer’s Cocoa butter massage cream”.

 - Leaking wee.
 It is common to have leaking wee, especially when you cough, laugh or sneeze because the pelvic floor was under great strain.
 It is recommended to do pelvic floor exercises at least 2-3 times a day to restore pelvic muscles back to normal.
 The midwife/nurse usually will teach you how doing it with the right techniques.

 - Swollen Feet and ankles.
 The feet and ankles are swollen due to excess fluid that moves around inside the body.
 However, you still need to drink plenty of water to prevent constipation.